Instead Of New Year’s Resolutions, Embrace A Growth Mindset

 Fixed Mindset vs Growth Mindset

-In psychology- there’s studies that have mapped out the amazing benefits that can appear for us when we choose to have a growth mindset over a fixed mindset.
+In psychology- there are studies that have mapped out the amazing benefits that can appear for us when we choose to have a growth mindset over a fixed mindset.
 (Dr. Carol Dweck presented this research to emphasize the importance and impact of our mindset).

 What’s a fixed mindset?